-1.1 Description of the DXM100 Series
+1.1 Description of the DXM Series

-The DXM100 Series of X-ray generator module is designed for OEM applications up to 100kV and 1200 watts.
-Its universal input, small package size and choice of three standard digital interfaces simplifies integrating the DXM100 into your X-ray analysis system.
-Models have a floating filament (negative HV polarity) based X-ray tube designs.
+The DXM Series of X-ray generator modules are designed for OEM applications up to 70kV and up to 1200 watts.
+Its universal input, small package size and choice of three standard digital interfaces simplifies integrating the DXM into your X-ray analysis system.
+Models are available to operate either floating filament (negative HV polarity) or ground referenced filament (positive HV polarity) based X-ray tube designs.
 DSP based emission control circuitry provides excellent regulation of emission current, along with outstanding stability performance.

-The dramatically reduced size of the DXM100 Module, compared to traditional high voltage modules, is obtained by a state of the art off-line resonant converter.
+The dramatically reduced size of the DXM Module, compared to traditional high voltage modules, is obtained by a state of the art off-line resonant converter.
 The resonant converter utilizes a unique control scheme, which allows constant frequency operation while maintaining high efficiency.
 The high efficiency is obtained by zero current switching (ZCS) resonant control.
-High operating frequency, typically 50 kHz, allows for low ripple and excellent dynamic response capabilities.
+High operating frequency, typically 50kHz, allows for low ripple and excellent dynamic response capabilities.

 The DC output voltage and current are controllable over the full range of operation.
 Monitoring and control signals are provided for simple, yet flexible control of the power supply.
-The DXM100 series operates 180 - 264vac, at 50/60 Hz single phase.
-The input power factor corrected.
-The DXM100 series operates at full power continuous.
+The DXM series operates from 90 -265VAC, at 50/60 Hz single phase for the 300Watt Models and 180 -264vac, at 50/60 Hz single phase for the 600Watt and 1200 watt Models.
+The input is power factor corrected.
+The DXM series operates at full power continuous.
 The ambient temperature must be kept below the maximum rating as specified in 1.2.
 The standard warranty applies to the modules.
-Consult factory about the warranty for custom DXM100 modules.
+Consult factory about the warranty for custom DXM modules.